 - You pick an EasyMesh-compatible router and set it up as a single router.
 This router will decide the features and flavor of your network—it’s the primary unit of the system, a.k.a. primary router or primary node.

-- When you want to extend its coverage, pick another EasyMesh-compatible broadcaster (router, access point, or extender) and link them up via WPS or otherwise.
+- When you want to extend its coverage, select another EasyMesh-compatible device (router, access point, or extender) and link them together via WPS or another method.
 And that’s it.
-The two now work together as a system, with the second unit being the satellite and the first router working as the primary unit of the mesh.
+The two now work together as a system, with the second unit serving as the satellite, and the first unit functioning as the primary node of the mesh.

-- Repeat #2 if you want to extend the network even more.
+- Repeat step 2 if you want to extend the network even further.

 EasyMesh works at the minimum level of a Wi-Fi (mesh) system.
-Specifically, when you change the Wi-Fi settings on the primary router, that’s automatically reflected on the satellite(s).
-Additionally, depending on the real-world condition, a client can move from one broadcaster to another seamlessly.
+Specifically, when you change the Wi-Fi settings on the primary router, those changes are automatically reflected on the satellite(s).
+Additionally, depending on the real-world conditions, a client can seamlessly transition from one broadcaster to another.

-Other than that, in my real-world experience with TP-Link hardware, EasyMesh proved to be generally less robust than other canned mesh or DIY mesh approaches in terms of features and settings.
+Other than that, in my real-world experience with TP-Link hardware, EasyMesh has proven to be generally less robust than other mesh approaches, whether canned or DIY, in terms of features and settings.

-Overall, with EasyMesh, simplicity comes with a price in performance, features, or settings.
+Overall, with EasyMesh, simplicity comes at the expense of performance, features, or settings.
 Most importantly, for the time being, you should expect to build a system using hardware from the same vendor, TP-Link.

 With that, let’s continue with a bit more details of TP-Link’s rendition of EasyMesh, which is based on its OneMesh.